 - 5-6 leaves fresh basil chiffoned

-- Cook pasta according to package instructions.
-Rinse in cool water and add a drizzle of oil to avoid sticking.
-Set aside.
+- Cook pasta according to package instructions in generously salted water.
+Rinse in cool water and toss with oil to avoid sticking.
+Allow to cool to room temperature.

 - Combine all ingredients for the dressing in a small mason jar and shake to mix well.